 Section 3: Presiding Officer

-An elected Chair will preside over regular and special meetings of the Faculty Senate.
-In addition the Chair will convene the Executive Committee of the Faculty Senate (see Article III), which may meet with the President, the Provost, the Associate Provost for Faculty Affairs, and the Board of Trustees or its Executive Committee.
+An elected President will preside over regular and special meetings of the Faculty Senate.
+In addition the President will convene the Executive Committee of the Faculty Senate (see Article III), which may meet with the University President, the Provost, the Associate Provost for Faculty Affairs, and the Board of Trustees or its Executive Committee.

 Section 4: Bylaws

 The Faculty Senate shall have the power to adopt and amend bylaws governing its organization and procedures in manner consistent with University Statutes.
 The bylaws may provide for such standing and special committees as may be needed.

 Section 1: The Faculty Senate shall consider, make recommendations, and pass resolutions concerning matters of general university interest including all educational and research endeavors, hiring policy, the tenure and promotion system, and campus life.
 It is the representative and elected body of the faculty.

 Section 2: The Faculty Senate will strive to protect academic freedom, the faculty appointment and promotion processes, the tenure system, and encourage excellence, equity, and diversity within the faculty, student body and university as a whole.

 Section 3: The Faculty Senate will consider and make recommendations concerning retired faculty, faculty salary and benefits policies, and improvement of the intellectual and social environment for faculty and students.

 Section 4: The Faculty Senate will consider and make recommendations concerning student life, including athletics, and co-curricular activities.